 Specialties denoted with * requires a boat to complete them.
 Boat cost will be added on top of the course fees.

 About the author/product creator.
-Darwin Bawasanta is the Founder & CEO of Dive Funatics He is a PADI Course Director, holds Specialty Instructor Trainer Rating for over 10 PADI Specialty Courses.
-He is likewise an Emergency First Response Instructor Trainer (EFR IT) and has been a consistent PADI Elite Instructor Award Recipient for three (3) consecutive years.
+Darwin Bawasanta is the Founder & CEO of Dive Funatics He is a PADI Silver Course Director, holds Specialty Instructor Trainer Rating for over 10 PADI Specialty Courses.
+He is likewise an Emergency First Response Instructor Trainer (EFR IT) and has been a consistent PADI Elite Instructor Award Recipient for four (4) consecutive years.
 Darwin has run a number of successful Instructor Courses, certified a lot of PADI Divemasters, and has worked with several Instructor Development Courses in Cebu, Bohol and Palawan.
 His professional profile may be found at LinkedIn.

 Share on facebookFacebook